 One can see the remnants of the Germanic origin e.g. in the 3rd person – speak – speaks; irregular plural nouns like child – children (Kind – Kinder); genitive case in my brother’s horse; but most importantly in the irregular / strong verbs speak (sprechen), see (sehen), sit (sitzen), come (kommen), drink (trinken), etc…

 Half of the English vocabulary comes from the Anglo-Saxon language, primarily the words describing the everyday objects and activity, days of week, names of geographical places, towns, etc.

-When you start learning English, you start with the Anglo-Saxon part, hence for those who understand some German, it is easier to understand the basic structures of the English language, like modal verbs, articles, the use of irregular verbs, present perfect tense structure, etc..
+When you start learning English, you start with the Anglo-Saxon part, hence for those who understand some German, it is easier to understand the basic structures of the English language, such as modal verbs, articles, the use of irregular verbs, present perfect tense structure, etc..

-Modern English, though born out of Old English, has lost most of its synthetic language attributes and developed into a fully analytic language, t.j. it relies heavily on word order, the use of articles, prepositions and particles, and context.
+Modern English, though born out of Old English, has lost most of its synthetic language attributes and developed into a fully analytic language, i.e. it relies heavily on the word order, use of articles, prepositions and particles, and context.

 English after 1066